CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

 For the final normalisation on the sampled spectrograms we performed some prior experimentation, looking specifically at at per-sample, channel-wise and global.
 In general both channel and global performed similarly, with each taking the edge in some cases.
 For simplicity we opted to use global normalisation across all samples and experiments in the work.

 ##### Variable Length Samples
 For variable length samples we first split the raw audio clip into *L* second sub-clips before later converting each to log-mel spectrograms.
 All of these sub-clips are then stacked and stored as one single file, which can be later sampled.
 If any sub-clips is less than *L* we repeat the clip and clip to the required length.
 The exact value of *L* is left as a hyperparameter which we investigate the effects of, however For the majority of the experiments in this version of MetaAudio it is set to 5 seconds, primarily to aid joint training and cross-dataset experimentation.
-All of this processing is done entirely offline, similarly to teh fixed length setting.
+All of this processing is done entirely offline, similarly to the fixed length setting.

 <span class="img_container center" style="display: block;">
     <img alt="test" src="/images/MetaAudio_blog_post/variable_spec_raw.svg" style="display:block; margin-left: auto; margin-right: auto;" title="caption" />